WARNING: THIS BLOG CONTAINS BODYCOUNT. HIGH RISK OF SPOILERS. ENTER IF YOU DARE.

-Perhaps I should give out more details but the thing is, there really isn't anything new to talk about from this one; the story is basic slasher film template, starting off with a raped and murdered mother 33 years ago, whose life of isolation in fear of the dangerous people outside of the woods the only thing she left behind for her young son.
-With this upbringing mixed in with the fact he witnessed the murder firsthand, the child grew up into a homicidal hermit living underneath the floorboards of his cabin, murdering any trespassers that walks into his home.
+I should give out more details about this film but the thing is, there really isn't anything new to talk about from this one; the story is basic slasher film template, starting off with a raped and murdered mother 33 years ago, whose life of isolation out in the woods leaves her young son with nowhere else to go.
+With this upbringing mixed in with the fact he witnessed the murder firsthand, the child grows up into a homicidal hermit living underneath the floorboards of his cabin, murdering any trespassers that walk into his home.

-Cue in a fast-forward to the present, where six teens are driving to the same cabin for some R&R, meeting along the way Gary Busey as a some random guy working at a gas and fried chicken stop.
-As usual, by the time these kids got to the cabin, the hermit began to kill them off one by one just when everybody is settling in around a campfire.
+Cue in the present, where six teens are driving to the same cabin for some R&R, meeting along the way Gary Busey as a some random guy working at a gas and fried chicken stop.
+As usual, by the time these kids get to the cabin, the hermit begins to kill them off one by one just when everybody is settling in around a campfire.